svelezsaffon/TestRailJavaApi/README.md

 https://drive.google.com/file/d/0B6LQ_Fb9bryrdkpLQjdJcHF0LVk/view?usp=sharing

 6) The following code is one of the many scripts you can create.
+This one specially, checks the Assertions in a previous Rest Request, if one of the request fails, then the Library will report to Test Rail a Failed Test Result with the approapiate error message.

 ```groovy